Spinal Cord Injuries & Depression

 Now I’m not a big fan of lawyers, (in fact, any joke that ends with a lawyer being eaten by an alligator is almost guaranteed to get a laugh), I have to concede that I was impressed with the blog below from Rix & McKay Solicitors LLP in the UK.
-So I’ve decided to share the full blog on mental health treatment after spinal cord injuries below:
+So I’ve decided to share the full blog on depression and mental health treatment after spinal cord injuries below:

 Spinal Cord Injuries – How Would You Feel?